-5.22 Broadcasting transmission services are not subject to a traditional supply chain.
+- 5.22 Broadcasting transmission services are not subject to a traditional supply chain.
 This is because broadcasters acquire transmission as an end user and they are also licensed separately as the providers of content that is broadcast over that transmission service.
-Therefore, a traditional supply chain will not apply when assessing the relevant market for broadcasting transmission services.
+Therefore, a traditional supply chain will not apply when assessing the relevant market for broadcasting transmission services. - 5.23 A far more complex upstream supply chain applies from the production of content through to its acquisition.
+However, the MCMC considered these issues in section 4 above.

-&lt;sup>164 Measat Broadcast NetworksSystems (Astro), Dominance Questionnaire Response at 2.1(a).
+164 Measat Broadcast NetworksSystems (Astro), Dominance Questionnaire Response at 2.1(a).

-&lt;sup>165 Re Fortescue Metals Group (2010) 242 FLR 136 at 1020.
+165 Re Fortescue Metals Group (2010) 242 FLR 136 at 1020.